brainstem-org/brainstem_support/docs/datamodel/modules/behavior.md

 {:toc}

 ## Introduction
 Behavior is a module in datasets that is used to describe the behavior of subjects.
-The behavior is described by the physical environment and a behavioral paradigm.
-Both physical environment and a behavioral paradigm are private attributes and belong to group, and must be defined separately.
+The behavior is described by the experimental setup and a behavioral paradigm.
+Both experimental setup and a behavioral paradigm are private attributes and belong to group, and must be defined separately.

 ## Fields